ArthurCh/ocp-on-azure/README.md

    - **Option C: Terraform Configuration Template**

      Use this option to install all Azure infrastructure resources in one Resource Group within a given Virtual Network and Subnet.
 With this option, deploying Azure resources to a pre-provisioned (already existing) Virtual Network within another Resource Group is not supported.

      Terraform binaries should be installed on the machine in which the deployment scripts will be executed.
 Review the shell scripts in directory `./terraform-deploy`.
 These shell scripts can be used to initialize Terraform (`init.sh`), provision (`apply.sh`) and de-provision (`destroy.sh`) Azure infrastructure resources.
-All scripts should be executed in directory `./terraform-deploy/azurerm`.
-Also, review the Terraform configuration templates before proceeding with deployment.
+All scripts must be executed in directory `./terraform-deploy/azurerm`.

+     Review the Terraform configuration template before proceeding with deployment.
+Review the variables defined in file `./terraform-deploy/azurerm/variables.tf` and specify default values as needed.
+Update the variables in file `./terraform-deploy/azurerm/variables.tf` with correct values.

      Using the [Azure Portal](https://portal.azure.com) provision an Azure Storage account and create a storage container.
 Review and update these values in `./terraform-deploy/azurerm/backend.tfvars` file.

      Description and usage of the shell scripts is provided below.
 Open a Linux terminal window to execute the shell scripts.